-The system drawer consists of the system card cage, PCI card cages, control panel, and power and cooling section.
+The system drawer consists of four sections: system card cage, PCI card cage, control panel, and power and cooling section.

-The callouts in Figure 1-3 point to these components of the BA30B system drawer:
+The callouts in Figure 1-3 point to these components of the BA30A system drawer:

 - System card cage, which holds the system motherboard and the CPU, memory, bridge, and power control modules.
-Refer to Sections 1.3.1 through 1.3.5 for information about these modules. - 0 PCI card cage, which holds the motherboard for PCI 0 and PCI 1, option cards, and the server control module.
-Refer to Section 1.3.6 for information about the motherboard. - 6 Server control module, which holds the I/O connectors and remote console monitor.
+Refer to Sections 1.3.1 through 1.3.5 for information about these modules. - 0 PCI card cage, which holds the PCI motherboard and option cards and the server control module.
+Refer to Section 1.3.6 for information about the motherboard. - € Server control module, which holds the I/O connectors and remote console monitor.
 Refer to Section 1.3.7. - Control panel assembly, which includes the control panel, a floppy drive, and a CD-ROM drive.
-Refer to Section 1.3.8. - NOTE: When the system drawer is mounted in a pedestal cabinet, the control panel is mounted in a tray at the top of the drawer. - 0 Power and cooling section, which contains one to three power supplies (refer to Section 1.3.9) and three fans. - PCI card cage, which holds the motherboard for PCI 2 and PCI 3 and their option cards (16-PCI slot drawers only).
-Refer to Section 1.3.6 for information about the motherboard.
+Refer to Section 1.3.8. - NOTE: When the system drawer is mounted in a pedestal cabinet, the control panel assembly is mounted in a tray at the top of the drawer. - 0 Power and cooling section, which contains one to three power supplies (refer to Section 1.3.9) and three fans.